iLychevAD/waf-alb-main-repo/README.md

 1. The Terraform files to create ALB, WAF and a pretending-to-be-a-web-server AWS Lambda (I decided to use a Lambda instead of a EC2 for a web-server imitation) are in the https://github.com/iLychevAD/waf-alb-template repo.

-2 .
-And this repo contains a pytest script to verify whitelisting works (in the `tests` directory), and a CloudFormation (or `CFN` for brevity) template `demo_install.cfn.yaml` to deploy other components of the solution (more detailed description see below).
+2. And this repo contains a pytest script to verify whitelisting works (in the `tests` directory), and a CloudFormation (or `CFN` for brevity) template `demo_install.cfn.yaml` to deploy other components of the solution (more detailed description see below).

 #### 1. Terraform files

 The ALB, WAF, Lambda configuration fully meets the task requirement.
 The whitelisting rules can be checked by the PyTest script.

-Before deploying the resources, some manual modification of the Terraform files is required (had no time to fix that) - namelly, you should change a VPC id and Subnets (in the `variables.tf` ot `terrafrom.tfvars` file.
-In a finished solution that information would be detected automatically either in the pipeline or by Terraform scripts by using `local exec` functionality) as proper for your AWS account (it's implied that a default VPC is used).
+Before deploying the resources, some manual modification of the Terraform files is required (had no time to fix that) - namelly, you should change a VPC id and Subnets (in the `variables.tf` or `terrafrom.tfvars` file.
+In a finished solution that information would have been detected automatically either in the pipeline or by Terraform scripts by using `local exec` functionality) as proper for your AWS account (it's implied that a default VPC is used).

 #### 2. The rest of the solution